Hadrian the Bandit

 Morgan striked without warning.
 Thus Hadrian’s career ended.

-While Hadrian laid there, his arm spout watering the clovers, the local healer stopped by to administer to him.
+They left.
+While Hadrian laid there, his arm spout watered the clovers.
+A local healer stopped by to administer to him.
 He clamped Hadrian’s shoulder and brought him inside, allowing him to recover in a nearby house-turned-clinic.

 That local healer turned out to be not-so-local.
 The healer was visiting from out of town, which is why he only wears two outfits.
 The first is a casual brown robe that is indistinguishable from the norm.
 In the morning, he stands with a very poised posture, but by afternoon, he hobbles around on a white wooden cane.
 “You can come with me when you’re ready,” the healer said.
 “I’ll be staying here until next season.”